Benalmádena mayor pays surprise visit to language exchange students

-The Mayor of Benalmádena, Víctor Navas, visited the Innova Centre earlier this week to meet with the participants of the language exchange session, and also, the members of the local petanque club.
+The mayor of Benalmádena, Víctor Navas, visited the Innova Centre earlier this week to meet with the participants of the language exchange session and the members of the local petanque club.

 The weekly language sessions have been running for more than 12 years and are organised to offer Spanish and British residents in the town the chance to meet and learn each other's languages.